-Using hidden merge fields – which is their version of tags, you can track the page or external source that people converted from.
+Using hidden merge fields – which are MailChimp’s version of tags, you can track the page or external source that people converted from.
 Then use that field to segment campaigns or trigger automations.
-It all works the same way tagging would anywhere else, and is just as easy once you know it’s there.
+It all works the same way that subscriber tagging would anywhere else, and is just as easy – once you know it’s there.

 4. Use a variety of email formats

-Nothing crazy that’s actually going to trigger spam filters, which is mostly about the image-to-text ratio than number of images anyway.
+Nothing crazy that’s actually going to trigger spam filters, which is more about the image-to-text ratio than number of images, anyway.
 If a newsletter is taking you ages to put together, that might be a sign you need to rethink your template anyway.

 A big thing I like about MailChimp is this kind of flexibility – you can go plain and simple, or vibrant and visual.
 It’s what you make it.
 You don’t have to choose between one or the other.

-These merge fields can track which page a user signed up on, which stage of the marketing funnel the subscriber is in (subscriber only, lead, paying customer, etc.), which products customers have bought or are interested in, etc.
+Merge fields can track which page of your website a user signed up on, which stage of the marketing funnel the subscriber is in (subscriber only, lead, paying customer, etc.), which products customers have bought or are interested in, etc.

 Hell, you can even target MailChimp subscribers based on UTM tracking info, for example, to send a campaign to users to opted in through a Facebook post.
 That’s some intense ish that took me way longer to figure out in the other tools I’ve used.

 MailChimp’s automation is a lot more than welcome emails.
 And there are templates to get you started if you’re new to building workflows.

 You can start off with a welcome sequence introducing the subscriber to yourself and your list.
 Then move them into a sales workflow that pitches a product related to the content upgrade they opted in through.